kuangdai/deeponet-jax-bench/README.md

 The measurements are reported below.
-These measurements show an outstanding reduction of GPU memory and wall time by ZCS and JVP,
+These measurements show an outstanding reduction of GPU memory and wall time by ZCS and JVP, with ZCS being twice faster.

 | **METHOD** | **GPU / MB** | **TIME / s** | $M=50, N=4000$ |
 |------------|--------------|--------------|----------------|